-In 2014 the Aintree factory produced over 55,000 tonnes of products.
+The Aintree site produced over 55,000 tonnes of products in 2014.
 900 people were employed at the factory.

-In 2015 it was announced that the Aintree site would receive an investment of £10 million.
+It was announced that the Aintree site would receive an investment of £10 million in 2015.
 The site is the centre of United Biscuits savoury snack production, and brands manufactured include Twiglets, Mini Cheddars and Club, as well as Jacob’s.

-Jacob’s holds 25 percent of the British savoury biscuit market as of 2015.
+Jacob’s held 25 percent of the British savoury biscuit market in 2015.